Secure-Embedded-Systems/woot2025-GlitchGluck/example0/README.md

 *Note: We do not release the gate-level netlist.*

 - `software/`
   Contains the software applications that run on the processor during simulation.
+This folder includes a buffer overflow vulnerability code.

 - `fault-free/`
   Holds the fault-free simulation setup.
 This directory documents the scan state data and illustrates how the Dynamic State Transition Graph (DSTG) is constructed from the scan state data.